 We offer a two-tier commission structure.
 We pay $50 for newly referred instructors.
 As an affiliate, you may also refer additional affiliates which earns you an additional $25 commission on all of THEIR HHC new instructor enrollments.

 Your back office has a fully operational payment portal that allows registrants to pay for classes on your provided website.
-You keep 100% of all of your class revenue minus minimal processing fees to manage the transaction and transfer the revenue to your bank account.
+You keep 90% of all of your class revenue minus 10% of revenue for HHC registration fee.
+The 10% registration fee is charged to your credit card on file 30 days AFTER you have received payment for your classes.
+We don't get paid until you get paid.

 If you are an HHC Instructor Community Member (HHCIC), you will receive a website that is customized with your personal contact information, picture, and bio.
 As an HHCIC Member, you will also receive free leads from students wanting to take classes in your area and you benefit from HHC's massive national marketing reach.

-Classes are typically 2 hours in length starting with 30 minutes of nutrition games/activities followed by 90 minutes of cooking and clean up.
+Classes are typically 1 to 2 hours in length depending on the age group you are teaching starting with 30 minutes of nutrition games/activities followed by cooking and clean up.

 That depends on you.
 Instructors can offer cooking classes part-time or full-time depending on their individual needs.
 For example, if you had one class of 10 students per week, x $30/student, your revenue for the class is $300.
-Subtract the cost of food/supplies at approx. $50, and your profit for the class is $250.
-If you hold 3 classes/week, your profit is approx. $750/week.
+Subtract the cost of food/supplies at approx. $50, and a 10% registration fee of $30 and your profit for the class is $220.
+If you hold 3 classes/week, your profit is approx. $660/week.
 You can grow your class sizes or add camps and birthday parties to grow your business into a full-time income.
 As your classes grow in size and locations, you can also add Certified Helpers to your business model.
-The cost of training a Certified Helper is $119 and allows you to grow in more places at once.
+The cost of training a Certified Helper is $119 plus $99 a year and allows you to grow in more places at once.
 Certified Helpers are trained by HHC but they are YOUR employees.
-View the Income Potential Chart to see the full financial opportunity available.
 Please also see our Earnings Disclaimer.

 No. Each module builds on the next and provides you with everything you need to start your own successful cooking career.

 Unfortunately, we do not have a payment plan at this time.
-However, if you choose to pay via PayPal, you may apply for PayPal credit and if approved, be given 0 money down, and 0% interest for 6 months.
+However, if you choose to pay via PayPal, you may apply for PayPal credit and if approved, be given 0% interest for 6 months.

 Yes.
 You must be 18 years or older to become a Healthy Hands Cooking Instructor or Healthy Hands Cooking Certified Helper.

 NO. We are not an MLM company or network marketing company.
-We are a direct service licensing company.
+We are a training and support company.
 You do not need to build teams or collect points to get paid for your efforts.
 If you hold a class, you get paid, period.
 However, we do foster a teamwork attitude and encourage instructor support and sharing of ideas.

 Yes.
 Healthy Hands Cooking is a service that you offer as an Independent Representative of Healthy Hands Cooking, through your own business entity.